casper-network/docs/source/docs/casper/users/ledger-setup.md

 <img src={useBaseUrl("/image/tutorials/ledger/device/10-fee.jpg")} alt="10-fee" width="600" />

-6. Verify **target** - **NOTE** this **IS NOT** a public key of the recipient but the hash of that key.
-Compare the public key with the value in the block explorer, which shows you two fields for the recipient public key and target.
+6. Verify the target.
+NOTE: This IS NOT a public key of the recipient but the hash of that key.
+Compare this value with the one in the block explorer.

 <img src={useBaseUrl("/image/tutorials/ledger/device/11-target-1.jpg")} alt="11-target-1" width="600" />